davidmoten/java-builder-pattern-tricks/README.md

 # java-builder-pattern-tricks
 The humble java builder pattern has been described frequently but is nearly always described in a very basic form without revealing its true potential!
-If you push the pattern a bit harder then you get can less verbosity and more compile-time safety.
+If you push the pattern a bit harder then you get can less verbosity in your usage and more compile-time safety.

 So what are these extra tricks?